 At that time of the month, many women suffer from menstrual pain – or to give it its medical name, dysmenorrhea (pronounced dis–men–o–ree–a).
 The pain can be a dull throbbing or cramping in the lower abdomen that occurs just before and during your periods.

 Pain relief medication can relieve the pain of cramps, but there are more natural solutions that can help fix the source of the pain.
-Contrary to the general period myth, exercise is actually recommended during your period as it helps to release endorphins – the body’s natural painkiller – meaning light workouts can reduce period cramps and pains.
+Contrary to the general period myth, exercise is actually recommended during your period as it helps to release endorphins – the body’s natural painkiller – meaning light workouts can reduce period cramps and period pain.

 How to do this pose: Begin in a kneeling position.
 Lower your buttocks towards your heels.
 Sit up straight, then exhale and stretch your body down and forward, so that your stomach rests on top of your thighs.
 Extend your arms above your head, and rest them along the floor, and rest your forehead on the mat.
 Keep your gaze drawn inward with your eyes closed.
 You should feel a light stretch in your shoulders and buttocks, and down the length of your spine and arms.
 Hold for up to a minute or longer, breathing softly.
 If you’d like to get into a deeper pose, you can open your hips by pointing your knees to the edge of the mat in a triangle formation.